New Laws for 2018 that May Affect You

 The Trump administration will not limit states’ ability to drug test applicants for unemployment benefits after passing a law blocking a Department of Labor rule.
 This means some people may be required by their states to pass a drug test before receiving government funds.

 This is just a sample of the new State and Federal laws that are changing the legal landscape – and your life – in 2018.
-Gomez & Simone recommends that all self-employed individuals and those who own companies contact their tax advisor right away.
-G&S also has a new Entity-Creation service for those who wish to form LLCs, Partnerships and Corporations this year.
+Gomez Law, APC recommends that all self-employed individuals and those who own companies contact their tax advisor right away.
+Gomez Law, APC also has a new Entity-Creation service for those who wish to form LLCs, Partnerships and Corporations this year.